 Helping Seniors Since 2011

-On September 21, 2011, a group of seven individuals representing businesses and organizations sharing a passion for seniors converged after a Connecting to Serve Meeting.
+On September 21, 2011, a group of seven individuals representing businesses and organizations sharing a passion for seniors converged after an Ahwatukee Connecting to Serve Meeting.
 The concept of the senior group emerged from a greater movement to make Ahwatukee an even better place to live.

 Those seven individuals invited colleagues who shared the dream of starting a volunteer organization for the benefit of area seniors.
 On October 12, 2011 over 20 people came together for a first meeting at the Ahwatukee Board of Management and dreams became reality.

 In considering names, the volunteers wanted to make their work about people.
 They felt a proposed acronym, “SAGA”, would remind them of the importance each senior’s unique life history is to the group’s mission.
 Thereafter the group of volunteers became known as the Senior Advocacy Group of Ahwatukee, SAGA.
-SAGA incorporated in 2013 and became tax exempt under IRS Code Section 501(c)(3) in 2015.
+SAGA incorporated, was designated as tax exempt under IRS Code Section 501(c)(3), and classified as a private foundation.